GENI-NSF/geni-portal/README-packaging.md

 Download the geni-ch tar file.
 Check for the file on the releases tab at the [GitHub project page](https://github.com/GENI-NSF/geni-portal).

 Alternatively, instead of downloading the geni-ch tar file, you can create it as follows:

 ```
 git clone https://github.com/GENI-NSF/geni-portal.git
-git checkout transition
+cd geni-portal

+# Optionally checkout a branch other than the default

 ./autogen.sh
 ./configure
 make dist

+# Replace version number below with current version number
+VERSION=3.19

-cp geni-portal/geni-ch-3.11.tar.gz ~/rpmbuild/SOURCES
+cp geni-ch-${VERSION}.tar.gz ~/rpmbuild/SOURCES
-cp geni-portal/geni-portal.spec ~/rpmbuild/SPECS
 rpmbuild -ba geni-portal.spec
 ```